HoneyEggs/EGGcellent-Macro/LIKE_ACTUALLY_IMPORTANT_READ_ME.txt

 Requirements:
 - 100% Display Size (change it in windows settings)
 - 1920 x 1080 Display Resolution (change it in windows settings)
-- AutoHotKey 1.1 (search it up and download the latest versoin)
+- AutoHotKey 1.1 (search it up and download the latest version)
 - Fullscreen

 How to get it: